MINOR CHILDREN MATURE MINORS UNBORN CHILDREN PARENTAL OBLIGATIONS

 Pizza's request was denied, because Florida's ''Right to Decline Life-Prolonging Procedures'' law did not apply in this case, because Smith was not terminally ill, which would mean there was no reasonable chance of recovery, and death was imminent.

-STATE v.
-WILLIAM OLLIFF, and STATE v.
-JOHN OLLIFF, and STATE v.
+TEXAS v.
+WILLIAM OLLIFF, TEXAS v.
+JOHN OLLIFF, and TEXAS v.
 BEN OLLIFF.
-In April 1952, a Texan divorcee, named Grace Marie Wright, 20, who was also the mother of a 13 month-old daughter named Clydene, remained unconscious for a full week in Odessa's Ector County Medical Center after an extremely serious automobile accident in which her skull, both legs, and pelvis were fractured.
-Doctors apparently started to administer a blood transfusion when initially treating Wright's injuries, but William Olliff, 51, Wright's father, who was a Jehovah's Witness, stopped the doctors by telling them that his daughter was also a Jehovah's Witness, and that she would not consent to such if she were conscious.
+In April 1952, a Texan divorcee, named Grace Marie Olliff Wright, age 20, whom also was the mother of a 13 month-old daughter named Clydene Wright, remained unconscious for a full week in Odessa, Texas' Ector County Medical Center after an extremely serious automobile accident in which her skull, both legs, and pelvis were fractured.
+Doctors started to administer a blood transfusion when initially treating Wright's injuries, but William Olliff, 51, Grace Wright's father, who was a Jehovah's Witness, stopped the doctors by telling them that his daughter was also a Jehovah's Witness, and that she would not consent to such if she were conscious.

-Evidently, Wright's two older brothers, John Oliff, 27, and Ben Olliff, 23, who worked at WatchTower HQ in Brooklyn, NY, must have returned to Texas to help their father "guard" Wright's hospital room, so as to physically ensure that Wright was not given any blood transfusions.
+Evidently, Wright's two older brothers, John Oliff, age 27, and Ben Olliff, age 23, who worked at WatchTower World HQ in Brooklyn, NY, somehow managed to immediately return to Texas to help their father "guard" Grace Wright's hospital room, so as to physically ensure that Wright was not given any blood transfusions.

 The accident occurred on a Sunday.
-On Wednesday, Wright's ex-husband, Clyde Wright, as Clydene Wright's representative, obtained an injunction against the JW Trio.
-However, officials at the Odessa hospital would not request the Police to enforce such, unless Grace Wright's condition worsened, and a transfusion was absolutely required to save Wright's life.
+On Wednesday, Wright's ex-husband, Clyde Wright, as Clydene Wright's representative, obtained an injunction against the Jehovah's Witnesses Terrorist Trio.
+The overly tolerant officials at Ector County Medical Centermade it known that they would not request the Police to enforce the injunction unless Grace Wright's condition worsened, and a transfusion was absolutely required to save Wright's life.

 Grace Wright regained consciousness after seven days.
 When told that she needed a blood transfusion, but that her father and two brothers were preventing such, Grace Wright declared that she was NOT a Jehovah's Witness, and that she would consent to any needed blood transfusions.
 During this conversation between Wright and doctors, her two "Bethelite" brothers were in the room repeatedly telling her to claim that she was a JW, and that she did not want a transfusion.